ricmclaughlin/ricmclaughlin.github.com/_posts/2017-04-24-aws-autoscaling.md

 ### Update Policies

-Although a [Cloudformation feature](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-attribute-updatepolicy.html), Update Policies applies to how CloudFormation deals with changes to a Launch Configuration or VPC or changes to an ASG that contains instances that don't match the current launch configuration by issuing a `AutoScalingRollingUpdate`, whihc sets batch sizes or all-at-once configuration or a `AutoScalingReplacingUpdate`, where the instance must signal completion.
+Although a [Cloudformation feature](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-attribute-updatepolicy.html), Update Policies applies to how CloudFormation deals with a Launch Configuration change, VPC change or changes to an ASG that contains instances that don't match the current launch configuration.
+There are two options:

+- `AutoScalingReplacingUpdate` - if `WillReplace` is true the ASG and its instance are replaced and go in service when the `MinSuccessfulInstancesPercent` of the creation policy is met; until then the old one stays around

+- `AutoScalingRollingUpdate` - which sets batch sizes or all-at-once configuration with a minimum number of instances online; use the `SuspendProcesses` property to keep the ASG from running during update.

+Closely related is the `AutoScalingScheduledAction` which is for updating a group that has scheduled actions.

 ### Termination Policies

-ASG [Termination Policies](http://docs.aws.amazon.com/autoscaling/latest/userguide/as-instance-termination.html) determine which instances should be terminated when a scale-in event occurs.
+ASG [Termination Policies](http://docs.aws.amazon.com/autoscaling/latest/userguide/as-instance-termination.html#custom-termination-policy) determine which instances should be terminated when a scale-in event occurs.
 In the console, they get setup in the ASG configuration setting and get executed in presentation order.
-When a scale-in event occurs the AutoScaling feature checks for an imbalance of instances across AZ then runs the termination policy.
+When a scale-in event occurs the AutoScaling feature checks for an imbalance of instances across AZ **then** runs the termination policy.
 Some use cases for each type of termination policy includes:

-- OldestInstance - gradually replace an old instance type
+- OldestInstance - gradually update instances with a new instance type

 - NewestInstance - test out a new launch configuration